pmahnke/mahnke-cocktails/recipe/three_shades_of_green.md

 stars: 0
 base_spirits: "Gin, Green Chartreuse"
 youtube: "https://uws.theconsulate.nyc/new-york-upper-west-side-the-consulate-drink-menu"
+description: "An original modern cocktail with a complex herbal profile from gin and Green Chartreuse."
 excerpt: |
   This is an original cocktail from a Upper Westside restaurant, the Consulate.
 ---